Skip to Content

 Research Interests

-We study the molecular events that give rise to the sensation of touch and temperature in C. elegans.
+We study the molecular events that give rise to the sensation of touch and chemical stressors that compromise touch sensation in C. elegans.
 To do this, we use a combination of quantitative behavioral analysis, genetics, in vivo electrophysiology, and heterologous expression of ion channels.
-We also collaborate with Pruitt's group in Mechanical Engineering to develop and fabricate novel devices for the study of sensory transduction.
+We collaborate with physicists and other physiologist to expand our experimental research.

 Total Publications